fpapado/ephemeral/worklog.md

   [] Port architecture
     [] Single port per responsibility, parse on either side?
   [] Redundant create messages in Main, Request.Entry, Page.Entry
+  [] Errors over ports when creation/deletion fails?

 [] GeoLocate user on start? with button
 [] "Fly to": Helsinki, My Location

 [] Use entry.id instead of indexed map in entries
+[] Use Dict instead of List for entries
+  |> Could probably merge update and new entry Msg at that point?

 [] Check SW updates